top of page

 • Research: Drawing upon previously collected information to inform design

-Create a comprehensive mind map showing all required content for chosen project:
+Create a comprehensive mind map showing all required content for the project:

 • Main sections and subsections